Who We Are

 • B.S.
 Urban Planning, University of Utah

 Mike has worked in strategy, land use, and organizational development for 20+ years.
-His career has been marked by successful leadership of progressively difficult challenges.
+His career has been marked by successful leadership amidst progressively difficult challenges.
 Working in all levels of government, he has worn the hats of a strategic planner, demographer, administrator, and change leader.
-He has led small entrepreneurial teams, statewide initiatives, and even served in the Governor’s Cabinet.
+He has led small entrepreneurial teams, statewide initiatives, and even served in the Utah Governor’s Cabinet.

 Among his many achievements, Mike’s optimization efforts led to Utah being recognized as the “Best Managed State.”
 In the private sector, Mike has orchestrated projects with citizen groups, special service districts, city staff, and engineers.
 Focusing on short-term implementation strategies and the long-term return on investment, Mike has drafted roadmaps for cities, counties, and the state with results seen in land use, industry investment, economic development, and state code compliance.